gamemanual0/gm0/source/docs/robot-design/active-intake/index.rst

 .. attention:: When it comes to intakes, the JVN school of picking stuff: "**Touch it, own it**" is really valuable.

 When your intake comes in contact with game elements, you want it to instantly control them.
 You should design with a margin for error, both in the orientation of the game piece and in the alignment of the robot.
-For example, look at FRC team 694’s ball intake on their 2019 robot:
+For example, look at FRC\ |reg| Team 694’s ball intake on their 2019 robot:

 .. figure:: images/frc694-ball-intake.png
-   :alt: FRC 694's Deep Space ball intake with 2 horizontal rollers with compliant wheels
+   :alt: FRC\ |reg| Team 694's Deep Space ball intake with 2 horizontal rollers with compliant wheels

    FRC 694 StuyPulse, Deep Space